asciinema/asciinema/README.md

 ## Quick intro

-asciinema let's you easily record terminal sessions, replay them back in your terminal as well as in a web browser.
+asciinema lets you easily record terminal sessions and replay them in a terminal as well as in a web browser.

 Install latest version ([other installation options](#installation)):